zziger/obs-overlay/README.md

 - Effect display
 - Main HUD (health, hunger, armor, experience, hotbar)

+Additionally this mod lets you hide any combination of the following *screens*:

+- Survival inventory
+- Creative inventory
+- Pause menu
+- Command block screen
+- Any HandledScreen by it's ID (e.g. `minecraft:anvil`, `minecraft:furnace`)
+- All ingame screens

 By default only Debug menu (F3) is hidden.

 > [!WARNING]